mahikamaini/single_image_ped_detect/README.md

 ### What I Accomplished
 After examining the larger dataset that Ben had provided for me, I realized that it was too large (~150 GB) to host on my SD card (32 GB).
 Through research, I determined that hosting an HTTP server locally and having the ESP32 download the images one by one to run the program on would be the simplest solution to this.
 I added code to my program to have the ESP32 connect to my local WiFi network and ensured that I opened the server from the command line in the image directory.
 From here, I used the command line to generate a text file with all the image names and saved it in the image directory.
 I ran into several errors while trying to test the code, and I was able to resolve some by adding the relevant dependent directories in main/CMakeLists.txt.
 However, I am continuously experiencing an error that the ESP32 wasn't able to find my laptop on my home WiFi.

+## Wednesday, July 2, 2025
+### Task
+Resolve the WiFi issue with the ESP32 and test the program.
+### Notes
+N/A
+### What I Accomplished
+I realized my laptop was on a different WiFi network than the device, so I switched the network - however, the issue still persisted.
+I also ensured that no blocking was active on the network that would prevent the ESP32 from joining WiFi.
+After talking with Ben, I decided to test one of the STA WiFi examples provided by ESP-IDF.
+The device successfully ran this program and was able to connect to my WiFi, ruling out the possibility of a network issue.
+From here, I copied over the WiFi logic from the example program into my project and this resolved the WiFi issue.
+However, the program ran into an error that the resize resolution of the image wasn't a multiple of 8 as the original image sizes were bigger than the previous dataset.